StickyFingaz420/BitcoinPoW/README.md

 Pools can't logically form using PoW/PoT, thus BitcoinPoW will naturally have all node operators solo mining.
 This will create a huge decentralized mining network.

-Bitcoin miners never have to sign information, thus BTC can form large centralized mining pools.
+Bitcoin pool miners never have to sign information, thus BTC can form large centralized mining pools.
 All the signing happens using the pool operator's wallet.
 BitcoinPoW is the solution to the problem.